k-sanchez/workshop_networks_xcbh/README.md

 03_network.md: tutorial for phylogenetic network estimation using PhyloNetworks (gene trees and SNPs)

 04_trait_on_Networks.md: tutorial to test transgressive evolution of traits on networks and ancestral states reconstructions

+## External links
+Also note that there are very good tutorials available on [PhyloNetworks website](https://crsl4.github.io/PhyloNetworks.jl/latest/)